Compare the Best Payment Gateways in the UK

 How Does a Payment Gateway Work?

-A useful way to think of this technology is that it’s like… a gateway!
-It’s a place one thing (the customer’s card details) needs to go through to get somewhere else (authorisation of the card by the bank involved).
+A payment gateway acts like a portal or holding room.
+It’s a place where one thing (the customer’s card details) needs to go through to get somewhere else (authorisation of the card by the bank involved).

 Let’s take a look at where a payment gateway sits in a typical online card transaction: